MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-track-revoke.md

         ![Admin icon in the document tracking site](../media/tracking-site-admin-icon.png)

-Unless you are an administrator, you must be the document owner to track a protected document.
-You cannot track protected emails by using the document tracking site.
+Unless you are an administrator, you can track and revoke only the documents that you have protected.
+You cannot track your protected emails by using the document tracking site.

 > [!NOTE]
 > If your administrator has configured privacy controls for the document tracking site, you might not see when users from your organization have accessed a document that you track.
+An administrator can exempt all users or just some users.
 However, you can always revoke access to the documents that you track.

 To track a document that you have protected, you must use your Windows computer to register it with the document tracking site.
 To do this, use either File Explorer, or your Office apps.